The books of Jim should have been a dire warning... but to whom?

 The chief looked away.
 I heard him think again, but the language was strange and choppy.
 It reminded me of native American tongues on Earth.
 I shrugged, but had this uneasy feeling about the final words I heard in my mind – meleheari deft melago.

 Two servers ushered me to an ornate seat.
 Before it, a simple place setting of a fork and spoon straddling a ceramic plate with a decorated cup set above it.
-All the other villagers, including the chief, had crude bowls with matching cup.
+All the other villagers, including the chief, had crude bowls with a matching cup.
 I stared at the setting as the servers portioned out the delicious smelling entrée which appeared to be some kind of grilled fish-like creature along with a flatbread filled with some kind of berry.
+I assume those are mushlins and the flatbread to be the biscuit part.

 The whole assembly paused and stared at me.
 I heard several thoughts around me.